 Diffusion models~\cite{sohl2015deep,ho2020denoising,song2021scorebased} have recently emerged as a powerful paradigm for sample generation, demonstrating strong performance across a wide range of domains, including images~\cite{podell2024sdxl,esser2024scaling}, videos~\cite{ho2022video}, and language~\cite{lou2024discrete,nie2025large}.
 Despite these advances, the generated samples often fail to fully align with user intent.
 For instance, prompt–image misalignment remains a well-recognized challenge in text-to-image diffusion models~\cite{na2025diffusion}.

-To address this issue, reward functions that capture human intent~\cite{xu2023imagereward,ma2025hpsv3} have been incorporated into generative modeling pipelines, either through fine-tuning~\cite{black2024training,liu2025improving,wu2024deep} or via test-time scaling~\cite{pmlr-v202-kim23i,bansal2024universal,na2025diffusion,singhal2025a,li2025derivativefree}.
-Although these two approaches are orthogonal, test-time scaling methods have attracted particular attention due to their ability to achieve substantial performance gains without additional training cost.
-However, as suggested by the term ``scaling", these methods increase inference-time computation; thus, improving the performance gain achieved per additional computation unit is a key factor in achieving compute-optimal performance~\cite{snell2024scaling}.
+To address this issue, reward functions that capture human intent~\cite{xu2023imagereward,ma2025hpsv3} have been incorporated into generative modeling pipelines, either through fine-tuning~\cite{black2024training,liu2025improving,wu2024deep,kim2025preference} or via test-time scaling~\cite{pmlr-v202-kim23i,bansal2024universal,na2025diffusion,singhal2025a,li2025derivativefree}.
+Although these two approaches are orthogonal, test-time scaling methods have attracted particular attention because they can achieve substantial performance gains without additional training cost.
+However, these methods increase inference-time computation; thus, improving the performance gain per computation unit is a key factor in achieving better compute-optimal performance~\cite{snell2025scaling}.

 While rewards are typically assigned to the final generated sample $\rvx_0$, the target distribution is often defined as a reward-tilted distribution (i.e., $p_{\param}^{r}(\rvx_0)\propto p_{\param}(\rvx_0)\exp(r(\rvx_0))$).
 A major challenge in test-time scaling lies in computing the \textit{Expected Future Reward} (EFR) for an intermediate particle $\rvx_t$ and incorporating it into the iterative sampling process.
-Although directly computing the EFR is intractable, recent methods leverage Taylor approximations to compute EFR in a relatively efficient manner~\cite{chung2023diffusion,bansal2024universal,singhal2025a}.
-However, this approximation remains inaccurate and computationally expensive, as it induces neural dependencies between $\rvx_t$ and the EFR.
-In detail, gradient guidance~\cite{bansal2024universal,na2025diffusion} computes the target Stein score, which requires backpropagation through multiple neural networks.
-To avoid taking derivatives through neural networks, approaches based on Sequential Monte Carlo (SMC) have also been proposed~\cite{singhal2025a,li2025derivativefree}.
+Although directly computing the EFR through backward rollout is computationally expensive, recent methods leverage Taylor approximations to compute the EFR in a relatively efficient manner~\cite{chung2023diffusion,bansal2024universal,singhal2025a}.
+However, these approximations remain inaccurate and computationally expensive, as they induce neural dependencies between $\rvx_t$ and the EFR.
+In particular, gradient guidance~\cite{bansal2024universal,na2025diffusion} computes the target Stein score, which requires backpropagation through multiple neural networks.
+To avoid backpropagation through neural networks, approaches based on Sequential Monte Carlo (SMC) have also been proposed~\cite{singhal2025a,li2025derivativefree}.
 However, their performance is highly sensitive to the number of sampling particles of the target distribution, and since importance resampling is done in a high-dimensional image space, the generated samples tend to collapse to nearly identical outcomes~\cite{bengtsson2008curse} (See \Cref{fig:compare}).